eliasb/dfdocker/README.md

 This just means that you are currently located on your **"C:"** drive and you are inside the folder **"Users/My User Name"** where the **"My User Name"** part should be replaced with the user name you have in your operating system.

-If you have been following this tutorial from the beginning, you have created the folder **"Docker"** inside of your home folder.
-So, in order to clone this repository you will first have to enter into this folder:
+If you have been following this tutorial from the beginning, you have created the folder **"D"** in your **"C:"** drive.
+So, in order to clone this repository, you will first have to enter into this folder:

     $ cd /c/d